 As of publication, Remitly has received over 28,000 reviews on Trustpilot with an average rating of 4 out of 5 stars; representing a positive experience in 90 percent of interactions with its customers.

 Here are our observations of the feedback posted:

 - Successful payments despite delays with identification verification

 - No explanation for account suspensions

 - Excessive requests for private information and documentation

 - Sloppy customer service and poor communication in general

-The mainstream media reporting of Remitly has generally been positive and provides the service with a handful of vanity pieces.
-Most of these articles highlight the benefits of money transfer services above older remittances-style services.
+The mainstream media reporting of Remitly is generally positive and provides it with a handful of vanity articles.
+Many of these highlight the benefits that money transfer services have over traditional banks.

 Interview with Remitly founder, Matthew Oppenheimer.One Million by One Million

 The 2 principles that guided Remitly to Series D funding.Inc.